o3de/o3de.org/content/docs/userguide/codegen/custom-annotations.md

 ---
-description: ' Use source code annotations to pass additional data to the template drivers that generate code when using &ALYlong;''s AZ Code Generator. '
+description: ' Use source code annotations to pass additional data to the template drivers that generate code when using Amazon Lumberyard''s AZ Code Generator. '
 title: Custom Code Generator Annotations
 ---
 # Custom Code Generator Annotations {#az-code-gen-custom-annotations}